Megaloblastic Anemia in Children

-There are many causes of megaloblastic anemia, but the most common source in children occurs from a vitamin deficiency of folic acid or vitamin B12.
-Other sources of megaloblastic anemia include the following:
+There are many causes of megaloblastic anemia.
+The most common cause in children is lack of folic acid or vitamin B-12.
+Other causes include:

 What are the symptoms of megaloblastic anemia?

-The following are the most common symptoms of megaloblastic anemia:
+These are some of the symptoms of megaloblastic anemia:

-The symptoms of megaloblastic anemia may look like other blood conditions or medical problems.
-Always consult your child's doctor for a diagnosis.
+The symptoms of megaloblastic anemia may look like other conditions or medical problems.
+Always check with your child's doctor for a diagnosis.

 How is megaloblastic anemia diagnosed?